meganm38/CityRevolution/README.md

 ## Phase 4: Task 2

-Sun Mar 27 13:57:26 PDT 2022 Vancouver has been created.
+Sun Mar 27 13:57:26 PDT 2022 The city of Vancouver has been created.

-Sun Mar 27 13:57:32 PDT 2022 Resident Chandler has been added to City.
+Sun Mar 27 13:57:32 PDT 2022 Resident Chandler has been added to city.

-Sun Mar 27 13:57:39 PDT 2022 Resident Monica has been added to City.
+Sun Mar 27 13:57:39 PDT 2022 Resident Monica has been added to city.

-Sun Mar 27 13:57:47 PDT 2022 Hotel ShangriLa has been added to City.
+Sun Mar 27 13:57:47 PDT 2022 Hotel ShangriLa has been added to city.

-Sun Mar 27 13:57:54 PDT 2022 Hotel JW has been added to City.
+Sun Mar 27 13:57:54 PDT 2022 Hotel JW has been added to city.

 Sun Mar 27 13:58:01 PDT 2022 Chandler is now working at JW.

-Sun Mar 27 13:58:04 PDT 2022 10 new rooms have been added to JW.
+Sun Mar 27 13:58:04 PDT 2022 10 new hotel rooms have been added to JW.

 Sun Mar 27 13:58:15 PDT 2022 JW is open for business.

-Sun Mar 27 13:58:19 PDT 2022 5 bookings have been made for Monica at JW.
+Sun Mar 27 13:58:19 PDT 2022 5 bookings have been created for Monica at JW.

 Sun Mar 27 13:58:27 PDT 2022 Chandler is now working at ShangriLa.

-Sun Mar 27 13:58:30 PDT 2022 20 new rooms have been added to ShangriLa.
+Sun Mar 27 13:58:30 PDT 2022 20 new hotel rooms have been added to ShangriLa.

 Sun Mar 27 13:58:33 PDT 2022 ShangriLa is open for business.

-Sun Mar 27 13:58:36 PDT 2022 5 bookings have been made for Chandler at ShangriLa.
+Sun Mar 27 13:58:36 PDT 2022 5 bookings have been created for Chandler at ShangriLa.